Chia-Network/bls-signatures/README.md

 allocation, and GMP speeds up the library by ~ 3x.
 To install them, either download them from github and follow the instructions for each repo, or use a package manager like APT or brew.
-You can follow the recipe used to build python wheels for multiple platforms in `.github/workflows/`
+You can follow the recipe used to build python wheels for multiple platforms in `.github/workflows/`. libsodium is dynamically linked unless the environment variable $CIBUILDWHEEL is set which will then cause libsodium to statically link.

 ## Discussion